-Let me clarify, I personally do not have a problem with MSG, however there are some people that it bothers their health.
-For this reason, I like to prepare food for company without it just in case.
+Let me clarify, I personally do not have a problem with MSG, however, there are some people that it bothers their health.
+For this reason, I like to prepare food for the company without it just in case.

 Making homemade sazon seasoning is easy and you will not have to include any unhealthy additive.
 Be sure and print my recipe below.

 Making your own Homemade Sazon Seasoning Recipe is easy with simple pantry staples.
 Mix up a batch and keep it in an air-dry jar for whenever you need a little sazon in your recipes.